-- (U) Masters is a division in which all players are age 35 or over - (V) The OWHA adopts the Hockey FUNdamentals Programme (Hockey Canada Initiation Program - HCIP), which stresses fun and basic technical skill development for all ages and levels, for use in its hockey programme.
+- (T) Senior Recreational and Senior Recreational Competitive are House League divisions in which all players are age 20 or older. - (U) Masters is a division in which all players are age 35 or over - (V) The OWHA adopts the Hockey FUNdamentals Programme (Hockey Canada Initiation Program - HCIP), which stresses fun and basic technical skill development for all ages and levels, for use in its hockey programme.